 - Professor Martin J. Adelman, The George Washington University Law School;

-- Professor Reto M. Hilty, Max Planck Institute for Intellectual Property and Competition Law;
+- Professor Reto M. Hilty, Max Planck Institute for Innovation and Competition;

 - Professor Thomas M.J.
 Möllers, University of Augsburg; and